E-Zijlstra/ez-volume-normalizer/README.md

 #### Settings
  - delay: higher values will cause a delay before the normalizer starts ramping down the volume.
- - slowness: higher values will make the normalizer move more slowely to the desired level.
+ - slowness: higher values will make the normalizer move more slowely to the desired level, but also make it more stable.

+For exact details read the next section.

 #### Graphic display
 Displays input signal over time.
 There are 5 bars per second.